arnauudG/unified-data-governance/docs/internal/CODEBASE_REVIEW.md

 ## 5. Documentation

 - **README.md**: Single entrypoint with architecture, quick start, commands, troubleshooting, and links to component READMEs.
-“How to run & verify” section is clear.
+"How to run & verify" section is clear.
 - **Component READMEs**: `dbt/`, `soda/`, `airflow/`, `collibra/`, `scripts/` each have a README with structure, config, and usage.
 - **Sphinx**: `docs/conf.py` and `api/index.rst` present; toctree fixed to avoid missing pages.
 - **In-code**: Docstrings and type hints are used in `src/` and key scripts.